 They are used by parents and nurseries.
 They offer access to the internet to those that don’t have access.
 They provide space for people to read and study in peace that is not always possible in their homes.
 They are places to host community events, training and education.

 They provide respite for the mentally ill and a space for people with physical disabilities who perhaps feel isolated in the home, as well as offering a temporary sanctuary to the homeless.
-They are, in other words, the embodiment of community spirit.
-And, of course, they are free.
-Indeed, there are many reasons for arguing that the library is the most important place in town.
+Arguably, most prescient of all is that libraries represent the very antithesis of the fast-paced rhythm of modern life.
+They are, in other words, the embodiment of all that is good in society.

 So the question is, why is the government seemingly intent on getting rid of them?